mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 - Backup, verify and recover all your channels.
 - Sign and verify messages.

-## ThunderHub on myNode
+## ThunderHub on MyNode

 ThunderHub is already configured with default environment variables and connected to the Lightning wallet, but it is disabled by default.
-To enable it, open the myNode homepage and find the tile with the ThunderHub logo under Beta Apps (like the left image below).
+To enable it, open the MyNode homepage and find the tile with the ThunderHub logo under Beta Apps (like the left image below).
 <center>
   <figure>
     <img src="/images/lightning/ThunderHub/disabled.png" alt="" style="width: 125px">